codr7/libcodr7/README.md

 ```

 ### list ([h](https://github.com/codr7/libc7/blob/master/source/c7/list.h)/[c](https://github.com/codr7/libc7/blob/master/source/c7/list.c))
-A double linked embedded linked list that allows reducing the number of allocations by embedding links into items.
-Since one set of links is needed for each collection, the maxiumum number of collections an item is placed in simultaneously needs to be static.
+An embedded, double linked list.
+Since one set of links is needed for each list, the maxiumum number of lists an item is placed in simultaneously needs to be static.

 ### usage
 The only example that exists at the moment is the commented [test suite](https://github.com/codr7/libc7/blob/master/source/tests.c).